Madhumasam

-Madhumasam (మధుమాసం) is a Telugu-language romantic drama film directed by Chandra Siddhartha.
+Madhumasam (మధుమాసం) is a 2007 Indian Telugu-language romantic drama film directed by Chandra Siddhartha.
 The film stars Sumanth, Sneha, and Parvati Melton in the lead roles.
 It was produced by D. Ramanaidu on Suresh Productions banner.
-Madhumasam released on 9 February 2007 and was a hit at the box office having a run of over 100 days in a few centres.
+Madhumasam released on 9 February 2007 to mixed reviews and was a hit at the box office, having a run of over 100 days in a few centres.

 Plot

 Sanjay (Sumanth) is an extremely practical man who believes in nothing but logic and reasoning.
 Hamsa Vahini (Sneha) is the exact opposite of him.
 She is highly emotional and trusting.
 Hamsa, not knowing Sanjay's true nature, falls for him and wants to marry him.
 Sanjay accepts the proposal.
 In a casual chat right before their engagement, Sanjay reveals that he does not love her and that he is just marrying her, as it is the practical thing to do.
 This hurts Hamsa and she cancels the engagement.
 As time goes on, Sanjay starts missing Hamsa, to his own surprise.
 A heartbroken Hamsa, meanwhile, encounters further issues with her own family.
 She decides that it's in her best interest to become a person devoid of any emotions or bonds.
 She loses faith in love and relationships.
 Despite Sanjay's several attempts to change her back to her old self, she vehemently refuses.

 The rest of the story is depicts her acceptance of Sanjay's love.